andrekaufman/IV1351_datalagring/README.md

 Creation of main database:

-- Create database 'soundgooddb_historical' in GUI or by entering CREATE DATABASE soundgooddb;
+- Create database 'soundgooddb' in GUI or by entering CREATE DATABASE soundgooddb;
 - Right-click on its public schema and choose PSQL Tool
 - Enter \i 'path-to-create_database.sql'